Juan Yagüe: Early life

 The son of a doctor, he was born in the village of San Leonardo in Soria.
 The village was eventually renamed San Leonardo de Yagüe by Franco in his honor.
 He enrolled at a young age in the Toledo Infantry Academy, where Francisco Franco was a fellow cadet.
 The two men received their commissions concurrently and served together in Africa, where Yagüe was wounded on several occasions and received several decorations.

 Yagüe was promoted to lieutenant colonel in 1932.
 He, along with Franco and General Eduardo López Ochoa, helped suppress a workers uprising in Asturias using Moroccan Regulars and Legionnaires in 1934.
-He was a strong early supporter of the Falange Española and a close personal friend of José Antonio Primo de Rivera.
+He was an early supporter of the Falange Española and a close personal friend of José Antonio Primo de Rivera.

 Spanish Civil War

 When Niceto Alcalá-Zamora was replaced as President of the Republic by the left-wing Manuel Azaña on 10 May 1936, a group of Spanish Army officers, including Yagüe, Emilio Mola, Franco, Gonzalo Queipo de Llano and José Sanjurjo, started plotting to overthrow the democratically elected Popular Front government.
+When Mola was transferred from Morocco to Pamplona in March 1936, he placed Yagüe (who was at the time head of the Legion in Ceuta) in command of the conspiracy in Morocco.
 This led to a military uprising which precipitated the Spanish Civil War on 17 July 1936.

+Yagüe, who knew Franco from their time together in Africa, actively campaigned to have Franco recognized as head of the Nationalist rising.

 Yagüe's forces revolted in Ceuta before crossing the Straits of Gibraltar to link up with Nationalist forces in Seville, led by Queipo de Llano.
 Yagüe advanced northward, first seizing Mérida before attacking Badajoz with 3,000 troops on 14 August 1936.
 Bitter street fighting took place when the Nationalists advanced into the city.
 Yagüe's forces eventually gained control of Badajoz, with both sides suffering heavy casualties.

 Under Yagüe's direction, hundreds of prisoners, military and civilians, were killed or executed in Badajoz during the Badajoz massacre.

 Before leaving the city, Yagüe was asked by the American journalist John T. Whitaker about his reason for killing 10% of the city's population and he answered:

 "Of course we shot them", he said to me.
 "What do you expect?
 Was I supposed to take 4,000 reds with me as my column advanced, racing against time?
 Was I expected to turn them loose in my rear and let them make Badajoz red again?"